ghaggin/onelogin-go-client/README.md

 go test -v
 ```

-If you are using VSCode as an editor, add the following settings to `.vscode/settings.json`.
+If you are using VSCode with the golang plugin, add the following settings to `.vscode/settings.json`.
 This will allow you to run individual tests from the UI.
 ```
 {
     ...